JANUARY 26, 2025

-9 min read
+10 min read

-Top 11 Trends in the Banking Industry
+Top 11 Trends in Banking: Current Bank Innovation

 #1 Shift Towards Open Banking and Banking–As-A-Service (BaaS)

 Open Banking and Banking-As-A-Service (BaaS) represent a transformative shift in the banking industry.
 This trend involves banks and credit unions sharing data and services with third-party providers through Application Programming Interfaces (APIs), fostering a more interconnected financial ecosystem.
-This approach not only enhances service offerings but also leads to increased innovation and competition in the financial sector.
+This approach not only enhances service offerings but also leads to increased innovation in banking and competition in the financial sector.

 Key directions of the trend: